makhgal-ganbold/NSO1212/cran-comments.md

-## Resubmission

-* Author and Maintainer Name:
-  Format of authors name was changed to "Title case".
-* DESCRIPTION:
-  1. Description was become more informative and definitely.
-  2. Added the abbreviation NSO, an explanation for "1212" and features of functions.
-* Function Help Pages:
-  1. More informative titles and descriptions were added.
-  2. The return value sections were re-formatted by using the environment 'describe' to remove the dashes and spaces.
-  3. Misspellings in the help pages were corrected.

 ## Test environments

-* local ubuntu 18.10, R 3.5.2
+* local ubuntu 20.04, R 3.6.3
-* win-builder (devel and release)
+* builder.r-hub.io (devtools::check_rhub())
+* devtools::check_win_oldrelease(), devtools::check_win_release(), devtools::check_win_devel()

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs when we checked with the function devtools::check().
+There were no ERRORs, WARNINGs or NOTEs when we checked with the functions devtools::check(), devtools::check_win_oldrelease(), devtools::check_win_release() and devtools::check_win_devel().

-It was developed on R 3.5.1 and checked on R 3.5.2.
-So devtools::check_win_oldrelease() and some devtools::check_rhub() checks for R 3.4.x were failed.
-All other checks were passed successfully.
+For the check with devtools::check_rhub(), there was only one note about elapsed time of example execution time for Windows only.
+The actual execution time (elapsed time) was 5.87 seconds.
+For other operating system, everything was OK.

 ## Downstream dependencies

 There are currently no downstream dependencies for this package.
-Because it's the 1st release.